Lang Park: Redevelopment

 Although the stadium has been the traditional home of rugby league in Queensland, it has also become the state's premier venue for soccer, as well as rugby union.
+The re-developed stadium first hosted rugby union games at the 2003 Rugby World Cup.

+In 2005, the newly established football team Queensland Roar of the A-League also elected to play their home games at Suncorp Stadium.

-The re-developed stadium first hosted rugby union games at the 2003 Rugby World Cup and in 2005, the stadium became the new home of the Queensland Reds Super Rugby team when they moved from their former home at Ballymore Stadium.
-This move caused some disquiet amongst rugby traditionalists, however was accepted by Queensland Rugby Union CEO Theo Psaros, who said that "our hearts may be at Ballymore but our heads say it's time to move.".
-The year before the Reds' move, the newly established football team Queensland Roar of the A-League also elected to play their home games at Suncorp Stadium.
+In 2006, the stadium became the new home of the Queensland Reds Super Rugby team when they moved from their former home at Ballymore Stadium.
+This move caused some disquiet amongst rugby traditionalists, however was accepted by Queensland Rugby Union CEO Theo Psaros, who said that "our hearts may be at Ballymore but our heads say it's time to move."

 New Zealand rugby journalist Wynne Gray called Suncorp Stadium perhaps the best rugby stadium in the world.
 "It is so intimate you can hear the smack of bodies, the boot on leather, you feel the power and rhythm of the games."

-The stadium has also been favourably compared to Cardiff's Millennium Stadium and London's Twickenham Stadium.

 On 29 July 2006, the Bledisloe Cup clash between the Wallabies and the All Blacks returned to Brisbane for the first time in over a decade for the 2006 Tri Nations Series.
-Though Australia narrowly lost the match, the game saw a new ground record set.
+Though Australia narrowly lost the match, the game saw a new ground record set for crowd size, at 52,498.